LuJunru/LLM_Finetune/README.md

 | Vicuna-13B | 8 | 2 | 356.42 | 37.29 | 2.35h | 1 |
 | Vicuna-33B | 4 | 4 | 790.57 | 38.96 | 5.74h | 1 |
 | Llama2-70B-chat-hf | 4 | 2 | 1486.12 | 39.06 | 36.67h | 2 |
+Note: We have to use two nodes for fine-tuning llama2-70B, and thus consume a lot of time on node communication

 ## Workflow
 `RootPath` is the absolute path of this repo.